 U.S. District Court, Northern District of New York

-Stephanie was selected by her peers for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law - Management and Labor Law - Management.
-Stephanie has been listed in Best Lawyers since 2009 and was the 2016 Rochester “Lawyer of the Year” in Labor Law - Management.
+Stephanie was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Employment Law—Management and Labor Law—Management.
+Stephanie has been listed in Best Lawyers since 2009, and was the 2016 Rochester “Lawyer of the Year” in Labor Law—Management.

 Stephanie was selected to the Upstate New York Super Lawyers list in 2008 and 2012-present.

-Stephanie Caffera is the secretary and a member of the Executive Committee of the Board of Trustees for Geva Theatre Center; a member of the American (Labor Law Section), New York State (Labor and Employment Law Section), and Monroe County bar associations; a member of the New York State Management Attorneys Conference; and a past member of the Board of Directors of the Women's Council of the Rochester Business Alliance.
+Stephanie is the secretary and a member of the executive committee of the Board of Trustees for Geva Theatre Center.
+She serves on the President’s Council of Cornell Women, a worldwide advisory group to the president of Cornell University, whose mission is to promote and sustain the involvement of women at Cornell.
+Stephanie is also a member of the New York State (Labor and Employment Law Section) and Monroe County bar associations, a member of the New York State Management Attorneys Conference and a past member of the Board of Directors of the Women's Council of the Rochester Business Alliance.